params19/livecom/README.md

 # Livecom

 ## Overview
 LiveCom is a real-time messaging application that enables users to register and engage in seamless communication.
 It supports both individual and group chat functionalities, ensuring dynamic and interactive conversations.
-With a modern and responsive UI, LiveCom offers an intuitive user experience while integrating essential features such as message status updates, profile management, and notifications.
+With a modern and responsive UI, Livecom offers an intuitive user experience while integrating essential features such as message status updates, profile management, and notifications.

 ## Tech Stack
 - **Flutter** - The core framework for building cross-platform mobile applications.